 In addition to the loan eligibility factors above, the program also has standard loan qualifying guidelines in place:

 - USDA Credit Score: Applicants will want to ensure their credit score is 620 or greater in order to be approved.
 Keep in mind that a 620 or greater credit score does not guarantee loan acceptance.
-All USDA lenders have additional “overlays” or waiting periods for any applicants that have experienced serious financial hardships, regardless of credit score.
+All USDA lenders have additional “overlays” or waiting periods for any applicants who have experienced serious financial hardships, regardless of credit score.
 This includes a past bankruptcy, repossession, short sale or home foreclosure.

 - Employment & Work History: USDA lenders require a solid two-year employment history with no extended or unexplainable gaps in employment.
 Switching employers within two years (same line of work) is acceptable.
 Example: David has been working for the cable company for the past 5 years.
 He recently resigned to go work for a different cable company.
 David also decided to take 2 weeks off in between jobs.
 This example is perfectly acceptable.

-- Commissioned, 1099 or self-employed borrowers will need to have a solid two-year history with tax returns.
-Please note this does not apply to applicants that are recent college graduates, applicants on total disability or retired/pension applicants.
+- Commissioned, 1099, or self-employed borrowers will need to have a solid two-year history with tax returns.
+Please note this does not apply to applicants who are recent college graduates, applicants on total disability or retired/pension applicants.

-- Debt to Income: Most home loan programs have debt to income ratio limits, USDA is no exception.
-USDA is typically looking for home buyers housing debt ratios to not exceed 30% of their gross income.
-Total debt ratios (housing debt plus all other monthly debt listed on credit report) is not to exceed 42%.
-Note that child support, alimony payments, and student loans will be included in overall debt.
+- Debt to Income: Most home loan programs have debt-to-income ratio limits, and USDA is no exception.
+USDA is typically looking for buyers’ housing debt ratios to not exceed 30% of their gross income.
+Total debt ratios (housing debt plus all other monthly debt listed on the credit report) is not to exceed 42%.
+Note that child support, alimony payments, and student loans will be included in the overall debt.
 The debt ratio limits are firm for loan files that require a manual underwrite, these are typically files with lower credit scores.
-Slight exceptions to the debt ratio rules can apply to applicants with strong compensating factors like high credit scores (720+) good bank savings (reserves) etc. Additionally, files that receive an accept approval under the USDA automated GUS underwriting system.
+Slight exceptions to the debt ratio rules can apply to applicants with strong compensating factors like high credit scores (720+) good bank savings (reserves) etc. Additionally, files that receive an accepted approval under the USDA automated GUS underwriting system.

 An example of USDA debt-to-income ratio calculations: